-- 3.1 The coast and countryside in and around Strete is recognised for its unspoilt beauty.
+- 3.1 The coast and countryside in and around Strete is recognised for its high quality natural environment and unspoilt natural beauty.
 It is well loved by residents and visitors' alike, but insensitive development could damage it irreparably.
 The plan recognises the local landscape as one of the parish's most precious assets and aims to protect it from harm. - 3.2 The whole parish lies within the South Devon Area of Outstanding Natural Beauty and the coastline is part of the South Devon Heritage Coast.
-These are nationally important protected landscapes and the plan requires that any development should comply with relevant national and strategic policies for their protection. - Stragic Environmental Assessment Report Habitats Regulation Assessment - 3.3 The South Devon AONB Partnership has also published AONB Planning Guidance and the plan requires that development must also have regard to its content. - 3.4 Development must be designed to respect and enhance the landscape and local landscape assets and features must be protected and enhanced as an intrinsic part of development.
+These are nationally important protected landscapes and the plan requires that any development should comply with relevant national and strategic policies for their protection.
+Start Bay Coastal Hinterland

+Strategic Environmental Assessment Report Habitats Regulation Assessment

+- 3.3 The South Devon AONB Partnership has also published AONB Planning Guidance and the plan requires that development must also have regard to its content. - 3.4 Development must be designed to respect and enhance the landscape.
+Local landscape assets and features must be protected and enhanced as an intrinsic part of development. - 3.5 The high coastal character of the parish and many associated wide sea views are of great landscape importance and development should be designed to maintain and protect them.